Gijsreyn/DevOpsFeeds/README.md

 # ![FeedLogo] DevOpsFeeds

+The DevOpsFeed repository is inspired by the Azure Weekly newsletter.
+The newsletter on Azure content is developed by Luke Murray, a Microsoft MVP.
+If you've subscribed to Azure Weekly newsletter, you will not be surprised on the design choice in this repository:

 ![Newsletter]

-The DevOpsFeeds repository is developed to send newsletter(s).
-Information is collected from open-source GitHub projects based on category.
-This information is transformed to HTML using PowerShell.
-When the information is transformed, the MailChimp API is invoked to start the campaign.
+Making newsletters that are recognizable and engaging, helps to build a strong brand identity, and keeps your audience interested and informed.
+In this repository, you will find all kinds of information collected from open-source GitHub projects based on category.

+Each category is divided into separate sections to easily skim for useful content.

-The following newsletters are configured and sent:
+The following newsletters are configured and run every Sunday at 06:00:

 - Pull Request Newsletter